openapi4j/openapi4j/openapi-schema-validator/README.md

     }
 };

-// Load an API context with the base URI for JSON references apiContext = new OAI3Context(URI.create("/"), schemaNode);
+// Load an API context with the base URL for JSON references apiContext = new OAI3Context(new URL("file:/"), schemaNode);
 // Setup a validation context
 validationContext = new ValidationContext<>(apiContext);
 // Link trigger 'x-myentity-val' (or known keyword such as maximum, format, ...) with MyValidator.